Our Pledge to You

 Ice Safety.
 With the cold temperatures lately, many of Reno's local lakes, ponds and streams are freezing over.
 It's important to keep in mind some general Ice Safety information.

 Burn Permits are required when open burning is allowed.
 Open Burning is currently CLOSED.

 For information please see Frequently Asked Questions about Burn Permits

 The Living with Fire website offers valuable tips and information for the summer months.

 Automatic Aid Agreement

-On September 21, 2015, the City of Reno Mayor Hillary Schieve and Washoe County Commissioner's Chair Marsha Berkbigler signed a Cooperative Agreement for Automatic Aid, affecting the Reno Fire Department, Truckee Meadows Fire Protection District and the Sierra Fire Protection District.
+In November 2016 an updated Cooperative Agreement for Automatic Aid was signed, affecting the Reno Fire Department, Truckee Meadows Fire Protection District and the Sierra Fire Protection District.
 Contained in the Agreement are maps and specific guidelines of the agreement between the agencies for rendering automatic aid on fires.

 Recreational Burning Information